Colombia To Offer 2nd COVID-19 Booster For People Over 50 - UrduPoint

 Colombia To Offer 2nd COVID-19 Booster For People Over 50

-Colombian President Ivan Duque announced on Friday that the country will begin the application of a second COVID-19 booster dose, or a fourth vaccine dose, for people over 50 years old

-BOGOTA, May 7 (UrduPoint / Pakistan Point News - 7th May, 2022 ) :Colombian President Ivan Duque announced on Friday that the country will begin the application of a second COVID-19 booster dose, or a fourth vaccine dose, for people over 50 years old.
+BOGOTA, May 8 (UrduPoint / Pakistan Point News - 8th May, 2022 ) --:Colombian President Ivan Duque announced on Friday that the country will begin the application of a second COVID-19 booster dose, or a fourth vaccine dose, for people over 50 years old.

 "This will be very important to continue protecting ourselves and saving lives," said the president, accompanied by Minister of Health and Social Protection Fernando Ruiz.